Introducing The Core Geometric System ™

 b = bottom edge

-Its volume can be calculated as pyramid with fixed proportions.
+Its volume is calculated as a pyramid with an equilateral triangle base and fixed proportions.

 A = edge 2 × edge 2 - ( edge 2 ) 2